What is Product Excellence?

 Creating a PE mindset involves four key steps:

 Staying grounded in strategy and avoiding scope creep

-When a product professional aligns the focus of a product solely on customer satisfaction, it could lead the product astray.
+PE’s focus on customer satisfaction could lead the product astray.
 And it’s certainly true that a PE-led product will sometimes add functionality no one predicted.

 But PE doesn’t mean anything the customer might want or need automatically ends up in the product.
 The product strategy and mission must always be the core guiding principles when prioritizing, despite how eager a customer maybe for something new.

 No product can be all things to all people.
-Even high-performing product teams still have limited bandwidth and resources.
-Their new ideas can align with the lens of the product’s purposes.
-The addition of value to a product needs to remain relevant to the core product experience.
+Even high-performing PE teams still have limited bandwidth and resources.
+Their new ideas can align with the lens of the product’s purpose.
+S The addition of value to a product needs to remain relevant to the core product experience.
 The product should address the customer’s problems, as well.

 Collecting and analyzing the correct data

-While qualitative research plays an immense role in guiding decision-making, practitioners must also tap into the vast reservoirs of available user data.
-They do this to spot trends, identify trouble spots, and quantify opportunities.
-In turn, individuals make proper instrumentation standard operating procedures for every product experience (including discovery, conversion, and onboarding).
+While qualitative research plays an immense role in guiding decision-making in PE, practitioners must also tap into the vast reservoirs of available user data to spot trends, identify trouble spots, and quantify opportunities.
+Individuals make proper instrumentation standard operating procedures for every product experience (including discovery, conversion, and onboarding).

 Of course, once implementation occurs, its success must be measured, so there’s a need to aggregate and assess the relevant data to gauge that success or determine if additional work in that area could further enhance the customer experience to achieve the desired result objectives.